blazegraph/tinkerpop3/README.md

 Some interesting features of the Blazegraph/TP3 implementation include:

-* Listener API - you can subscribe to notifications about updates to the graph (adds and removes of vertices, edges, and properties), commits, rollbacks, etc.
+* Listener API - subscribe to notifications about updates to the graph (adds and removes of vertices/edges/properties, commits, rollbacks, etc.)
-* History API - you can set your graph up such that it captures full or partial history of graph edits.
+* History API - capture full or partial history of edits to the graph.
 * Built-in full text index and search API to find graph elements.
 * Automatic SPARQL to PG translation - run a SPARQL query and get your results back in property graph form.
 * Bulk Load API for fast setup of new graphs.